SAP/fundamental-react/README.md

 @import '../node_modules/fiori-fundamentals/scss/all.scss';
 ```

-You can now use the [Component Documentation](https://sap.github.io/fundamental-react/) to browse the components currently available with Fundamental Vue.
+You can now use the [Component Documentation](https://sap.github.io/fundamental-react/) to browse the components currently available with Fundamental React.
 To use a Fundamental-react component, paste the desired code snippet from the Component Documentation and configure it as necessarry:

     ...
     <Button compact>Compact</Button>